 Is it necessary to pay for insurance to protect me from financial exposure to chancel repairs when acquiring a house in Cefn Mawr?

-Unless a prior acquisition of the property completed after 12 October 2013 you could assume that lawyers handling conveyancing in Cefn Mawr to remain encouraging a chancel search and or chancel repair liability insurance.
+Unless a previous acquisition of the property took place after 12 October 2013 you can expect lawyers delivering conveyancing in Cefn Mawr to remain encouraging a chancel search and or chancel repair liability policy.

 I have recentlyfound out that Stirling Law have closed.
 They carried out my conveyancing in Cefn Mawr for a purchase of a freehold house 10 months ago.
 How can I be sure that my home is registered correctly in the name of the previous owner?

 The quickest method to check if the premises is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Cefn Mawr conveyancing specialists.